lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 06:18 PM)_

-> Over the fence brothers.
+> Over the fence, brothers.

 **TheBlade** _(02-Jul-18 06:18 PM)_

-> `Eh, people will think im still a cop so, should be good.`
+> Eh, people will think I'm still a cop so, should be good.

 **PlasmaPerson** _(02-Jul-18 06:18 PM)_

+_Asier draws his swords._

-> _draw swords_ now let's go meet up withthe others
+> Now, let's go meet up with the others.

 **Zander** _(02-Jul-18 06:18 PM)_